voicebase/voicebase-docs/docs/how-to-guides/predictions.md

    - `[n]` : A classifier result.
       - `classifierId` : The unique identifier of the classifier model
       - `classifierName`: The classifier model name
+      - `classifierType` : The type of the classifier.
-      - `predictedClass` : The class of the prediction, as a index number
+      - `predictedCategory` : The class of the prediction expressed as an integer
-      - `predictedClassLabel` : The name of the class
+      - `predictedCategoryLabel` : The name of the class
       - `predictionScore` : Probability score.
-      - `classifierType` : The type of the classifier.

 ## Examples